 The Institute and its staff are dedicated to developing high-quality applicable courses and programs and providing an exceptional level of education and service to all students.
-The Institute also advocates a high level of professional, ethical and moral standards in graduates.
+The Institute also advocates a high level of professional, ethical and moral counselling standards in graduates.

-This Student Handbook has been prepared to inform you of the various aspects of studying with the Institute and your course.
+This Student Handbook has been prepared to inform you of the various aspects of studying with the Institute and your higher education course.

-On behalf of all our staff here at the Institute, I wish you much success as you embark on this exciting journey through your Graduate Certificate.
+On behalf of all our staff here at the Institute, I wish you much success as you embark on this exciting journey through your bachelor's degree.